-The Administrator selects ‘Update User’ from the Submit Tree in the MarkeTrak Admin tab.
+The Administrator selects ‘Update User’ from the Submit Tree.
 The DUNS number for the Administrator’s company is populated by default.
-The Administrator enters the name of the user to be updated in the Contact field or can select Find and review the list of all users in the company.
-Once the user name is populated in the Contact field, the Administrator selects the OK button.
+The Administrator enters the name of the user [screen shot] to be updated in the Contact field or can select Find and review the list of all users in the company (select Mary Johnson).
+Once the user name is populated in the Contact field, the Administrator selects OK.

 The Update User issue has now been created.
 From this screen, the Administrator would either select Edit to make the necessary changes or choose Select Different User if the current user selected is incorrect.
 The Administrator selects Edit.
 The fields appearing in green can be edited.
-The Administrator makes the appropriate edits and selects the OK button.
-To finish the Update User request, the Administrator must select the Commit button.
+The Administrator makes the appropriate edits (change her employee id to maryj) and selects OK .
+To complete the Update User request, the Administrator must select Commit .
 At this time, the Administrator can also select Re-Edit User if additional edits are necessary.
-The Administrator selects Commit and the issue updates to Closed.
+The Administrator selects Commit, and the issue updates to Closed.
 Delete User

 User access to MarkeTrak can be removed by the Administrator by use of the Delete User workflow.
-The Administrator would select ‘Delete User’ from the Submit Tree in the MarkeTrak Admin tab.
+The Administrator selects ‘Delete User’ from the Submit Tree.
 The DUNS number for the Administrator’s company is populated by default.
-The Administrator enters the name of the user to be removed in the Contact field or can select Find and review the list of all users in the company.
-Once the user name is populated in the Contact field, the Administrator hits the OK button.
+The Administrator enters the name of the user to be removed in the Contact field or selects Find and reviews the list of all users in the company (search for Wanda Smith).
+Once the user name is populated in the Contact field, the Administrator selects OK.
+A Delete User issue has now been created.

-The Delete User issue has now been created.
-The Administrator can now select a replacement for the user being deleted by clicking the Select Replacement button.
-Prior to selecting this transition, the Administrator can run a report to view all items owned by the user being deleted.
+The Administrator can run a report to view all items owned by the deleted user to ensure all issues are transferred appropriately.
 A report is also available to view all rolodex entries that correspond to the deleted user.
 These reports can be accessed by selecting the links under the Description field.
+(Clicking the first link will show one issue owned by Wanda.
+Clicking the second link will show Wanda as the primary escalation contact for the Customer Rescission subtype)

-The Administrator clicks the Select Replacement button.
-If there is a replacement user, select the Find button and choose a user from the list.
-Select Replacement is not a required field.
-If there is not a replacement user, the Administrator would simply leave the Replacement Contact field blank and click OK.
-For this tutorial, the Administrator selects a replacement user and clicks OK.
+The Administrator can designate a replacement for the deleted user by clicking Select Replacement.
+This is not a required field.
+If there is not a replacement user, the Administrator will leave the Replacement Contact field blank and select OK.
+If the Administrator designates a replacement user, they must choose a user from the list.
+For this tutorial, the Administrator selects a replacement user and selects OK (select Sarah Jones).
+If necessary the Administrator may choose Re-Select Replacement , or the issue can be withdrawn.

-To finish the Delete User request, the Administrator must select the Commit button.
-At this time, the Administrator can also select Re-Select Replacement if necessary or the issue can still be withdrawn since the Commit transition has not been executed.
-The Administrator selects Commit and the issue updates to Closed.
+To complete the Delete User request, select Commit and the issue will update to Closed.

 Admin Reporting

 MarkeTrak Administrators have the ability to report on the three Admin workflows.
-Let’s walk thru the creation of a report to view users that have been deleted from MarkeTrak calendar year to date.
+Let’s walk thru the creation of a report to view users that have been deleted from MarkeTrak since 01/01/2016 .

-The MarkeTrak Administrator selects the Reports tab from the navigation pane on the left side of the MarkeTrak Admin screen.
-Create Report under the Basic Tasks section is selected.
-Listing is the default value in the Type field which is the correct type for the report being created in this tutorial.
-The Administrator clicks the Next button.
+The MarkeTrak Administrator selects the Reports tab from the navigation pane on the left side of the screen.
+Select Create Report under the Basic Tasks section.
+The type field defaults to ‘Listing’, which is the correct type for the report being created.
+The Administrator selects Next .

 Within the Report Project field, the Administrator selects the Delete User workflow.
 The Columns to Display section allows the Administrator to select the fields they want returned in the report.
 Item ID and Title are populated by default.
-The Administrator adds the following fields for display:
+For this example, the Administrator adds the following fields for display:

 Contact